cc459/p2p-network/README.md

    ```
    go run peer.go
    ```
+   - Please enter an available port number for the peer server.

 2. **Follow the on-screen prompts to:**
-   - Enter your server port address.
    - Connect to the tracker.
    - Select or specify files for sharing.
    - Download files from peers.